 - Basic understanding of US artifacts; - Understand and master US physics and principles; - Perform imaging-related US procedures; - Knowledge of indications, techniques, and risks of US.

-• Three months for the first part of the program (second year, R2).
+- Three months for the first part of the program (second year, R2); - Two years for the second part of the program (third and fourth years: R3 and R4, respectively).

 Training Rotation Plan